Giants vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been underdogs in 46 games this season and have come away with the win 24 times (52.2%) in those contests.

-- San Francisco has entered 20 games this season as the underdog by +115 or more and is 9-11 in those contests.

-- The Giants have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Giants have won 32 of the 62 games they were the moneyline favorite this season (51.6%).

-- San Francisco's games have gone over the total in 49 of its 117 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!